brajeshwar/brajeshwar.github.io/_posts/2011/2011-07-17-vsphere-5-technologically-superior-financially-draining.md

----
-layout: post
-title: vSphere 5 - Technologically Superior, Financially Draining
+# vSphere 5 - Technologically Superior, Financially Draining
----

 Vmware's new vSphere 5 is technologically superior, but financially draining.
 Vsphere's new licensing model has the virtualization community, and Vmware's online community up in arms -- and for good reason.